 What car seat should my child be in?

-- Once your child outgrows a rear-facing car seat, you can switch to forward-facing.
+- Once your child outgrows a rear-facing seat, you can switch to a forward-facing seat.
+If you have a convertible car seat, you can switch it from a rear-facing position to a forward-facing position.

 The basic types of car seats include the following:

 Designed for use from birth to when your baby is 1 or 2 years old, most infant seats click into a separate secure base, which is installed in your vehicle.
-Infant car seats provide the best fit for newborns and preemies as small as four pounds.
+Infant car seats are rear-facing and provide the best fit for newborns and preemies as small as four pounds.

-- These seats are lightweight and portable for transporting sleeping babies.
+- These seats are portable “carriers” for transporting babies.

-- They may snap into a compatible stroller base, which is helpful if you take a lot of outings.
+- They may snap into a compatible stroller base, which is helpful if you take a lot of outings or you don’t want to wake your baby after a car nap.

 - You can save money by buying multiple bases rather than multiple infant seats.
 With more than one base, you won’t be confined to using one vehicle.